United Window Reviews | Are United Windows Any Good

 Hi Maria, there are certainly lots of options out there and the process can get more than a little confusing.
 All three window brands you mentioned are in the lower end of the vinyl window range, however we are talking about a rental so you probably aren't looking to put a ton of money into the project.

 If it were me, I would go with something like a Simonton window, maybe their VantagePointe series, or their mid range Reflections series.
-Simonton makes decent windows and with proper installation, it should serve your interests well.
+Simonton makes decent replacement series and with proper installation, it should serve your interests well.

 The other company that is local to your state is Vytex and they make very decent windows and its very possible that a dealer in your area would offer competitive pricing on one of their window models.
 I would definitely call up the company, ask for the local rep or dealer and get a bid from them for comparison.